Research Awards

 Named in recognition of Nobel Laureate, Professor Peter Doherty, whose scientific achievements and commitment to science advocacy continues to inspire the research community, this award celebrates the achievements of mid-career researchers (5 – 12 year post-doctoral) in Australia.
 The award will recognise a single piece of work undertaken by a mid-career researcher within the past 5 years (i.e., after 6 October, 2020).

-The winner will be required to give a presentation at the ASMR 64th National Scientific Conference in Brisbane on 6-7 Novmeber 2025.
-Attendance in person at the National Scientific Conference is a requirement for this award.
+The winner will be required to give a presentation at the ASMR 64th National Scientific Conference (NSC) in Brisbane on 6-7 Novmeber 2025.
+Attendance in person at the NSC is a requirement for this award.
+The winner of this award will receive a free registration for the NSC, an ASMR medal and $1,000 cash.

 Application deadline is 11:59pm AEST on Monday, 6 October 2025.